davesag/swagger-routes-express/README.md

 }
 ```

-and then, with either Swagger v2 or OpenAPI v3, add an `x-middleware` option in the path specification:
+With either Swagger v2 or OpenAPI v3, add an `x-middleware` option in the path specification:

 ```yml
 paths: